tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### **Claim 24:** There is an order to creative processes, and creations themselves are a product of order.

-Redundancy + Reason = Cycles
+Applied Reason
 ----------------------------

+How have we used our reasoning skills to understand the nature of reality and our universe?
+One of the most fundamental concepts we have created in this regard it that of *cycles*.
 Cycles are the way we describe *“any complete round or series of occurrences that repeats or is repeated.”* Cycles, as we understand and define them, are the product of applying reason to the redundancies and repeating patterns we observe around us, and even within us.

-How have we used our reasoning skills to understand the nature of reality and our universe?
-As a starting point, we can begin by looking at how we believe this reality came into existence in the first place.
+On the other end of the spectrum, we have sophisticated and complex theories as to how reality came into existence.

-Here are some of the more popular ideas that represent our best reasoning abilities about how everything that exists began.
+We understand the concept of cycles easily enough, but let’s look at some of the more popular ideas that represent our best reasoning abilities regarding how everything that exists began.

 ### Big Bang